Fujifilm X-M1 vs Olympus E-M5 II

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the X-M1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the X-M1 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the X-M1 from Fujifilm.
+Both the X-M1 and the E-M5 II have been discontinued, but can regularly be found used on eBay.
+The E-M5 II was replaced by the Olympus E-M5 III, while the X-M1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 So what is the bottom line?
 Is the Fujifilm X-M1 better than the Olympus E-M5 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.